CanopyTax/kremling.js.org/docs/api/use-css.md

 The useCss hook is called with one argument and returns an object.

 #### Arguments
 - `css`: A string of css, or a PostCSS object created through [kremling-loader](/walkthrough/kremling-loader.md).

--
+CSS strings must have ampersand (`&`) characters before every css selector.
+The css will be appended to the dom when your component is mounted, and will be removed from the dom when the component unmounts.
+Changing the css that is passed into useCss() is a supported feature - a new css scope will be created for the new css.

+#### Return value
+useCss returns an object of React props that you should apply to dom element containers.
+The container and any elements inside of the container will be "in scope" and have access to your css rules.